NamithaGS/HMM_POSTagger/readme.md

 python hmmlearn.py /path/to/input
 </br>
-The argument is a single file containing the training data; the program will learn a hidden Markov model, and write the model parameters to a file called hmmmodel.txt.
+The argument is a single file containing the training data;</br> the program will learn a hidden Markov model, and write the model parameters to a file called hmmmodel.txt.

 python hmmdecode.py /path/to/input
 </br>
-The argument is a single file containing the test data; the program will read the parameters of a hidden Markov model from the file hmmmodel.txt, tag each word in the test data, and write the results to a text file called hmmoutput.txt in the same format as the training data.
+The argument is a single file containing the test data; </br>the program will read the parameters of a hidden Markov model from the file hmmmodel.txt, tag each word in the test data, and write the results to a text file called hmmoutput.txt in the same format as the training data.